 - To date, these efforts have reduced greenhouse gas emissions from city operations by 20 percent.

 Water conservation measures at certain city facilities, such as the replacement of existing water fixtures with low-flow devices, has resulted in a total reduction of 2,796 kilo-gallons.
 These improvements help to preserve Boulder's invaluable water supply while simultaneously reducing energy use.
-Learn more about the inherent connection between water and energy consumption on our Watts in the Water? webpage.

 The city's facility maintenance backlog will also be reduced by $1.8 million due to the installation of newer, more efficient and longer-lasting equipment.